Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 - BuzzScreen.getInstance().launch() : Please add it into the activity which is first called at the point of app launch
 - BuzzScreen.getInstance().activate() : Activating BuzzScreen.
 BuzzScreen will be shown on lock screen after this function is called.
 - BuzzScreen.getInstance().deactivate() : De-activating BuzzScreen.
 BuzzScreen will be no longer shown on lock screen after this function is called.
 - UserProfile : Setting user profile.
 In order to offer reward for user, it's required to call UserProfile.setUserId(String userId). userId is a unique value (id) by which publisher can identify each user.
 UserId is delivered in postback when BuzzScreen server makes a point accumulation request to publisher's server.
-Also, it is possible for campaign to target certain users by calling setBirthYear,  setGender, setRegion(please refer to:[Region Format](https://github.com/Buzzvil/buzzscreen-sdk-publisher/blob/master/REGION-FORMAT.md)).
+Also, it is possible for campaign to target certain users by calling setBirthYear,  setGender, setRegion (please refer to: [ Region Format ](https://github.com/Buzzvil/buzzscreen-sdk-publisher/blob/master/REGION-FORMAT.md)).
 Region format will be added later according to your region.
 Please ask your account manager.

 > Keep in mind that you must set userId before calling BuzzScreen.getInstance().activate() and UserProfile data including userId could be changed later at anytime.

 ### 3. Points Accumulation Request (Postback) - Server to Server Integration
 - When a point accumulation activity occurs from user, BuzzScreen does not give user reward points directly.
 BuzzScreen server will make a point accumulation request to publisher's server and the publisher's server shall process this request. (provide points for user)
 - Regarding how to process point accumulation request, please refer to [ BuzzScreen API Guideline ](https://buzzvilian.atlassian.net/wiki/pages/viewpage.action?pageId=4718597)

 > If you would like to send user a push notification on point accumulation, it shall be processed/sent from publisher's server after receiving point accumulation request from BuzzScreen.

 ####Point Accumulation Request Flow